stormpath/stormpath-documentation/source/reference.rst

 An Account can log in to an Application using either the ``email`` or ``username``.
 Accounts can represent your end users (people), but they can also be used to represent services, daemons, processes, or any “entity” that needs to log in to a Stormpath-enabled application.
 Additionally, an Account may only exist in a single Directory but may be in multiple Groups owned by that Directory.

-An individual Account resource may be accessed via its Resource URI:
+An individual Account resource may be accessed via its Resource URL:

 **Account URL**